piiop/ai-case-study/README.md

 Although OpenAI boasts many products and applications, we'll be looking specifically at Sora.As of May 16, 2024 Sora is not yet available to the public.

 * What is Sora?
 Sora is a generative ai model, specifically a **denoising latent diffusion model**, specializing in text-to-video.
 Diffusion models were first introduced in 2015 and improved upon with denoising techniques in 2020.
-Sora utilizes one transformer.
+Sora works with a transformer architecture, utilizing just one transformer.

 * Sora uses *patches* for models of visual data instead of *tokens* used by LLMs.

 * Sora incorporates ChatGPT to expand user prompts into more robust descriptions for accurate output in the form of high quality video.

+* Computational power required for Sora is enormous with estimates at "4,200-10,500 Nvidia H100 GPUs for 1 month".[^5]

 ## Impact